ajuavinett/CellTypesLesson/docs/instructions.md

-# Electrophysiological signatures of cell types in mouse & humans

-<b>Before starting this lesson</b>, you should complete the <a href="https://www.codecademy.com/learn/learn-python-3">CodeAcademy tutorial for Python3 syntax</a>, or a similar tutorial that covers the basics of variables, `print ( )`, and arithmetic in Python.

-### Part I.Accessing the Allen Cell Types Dataset on their website
+# Accessing the Allen Cell Types Dataset on their website

 Before we go behind the scenes, we’ll look at a few cells on the Allen online interface to get a feel for what the data looks like.

 1. Go to <a href="http://celltypes.brain-map.org/">http://celltypes.brain-map.org/</a>.
 Read through “About Electrophysiology” and “About Morphology” to answer questions 1 and 2 in the Data Notebook.